Coskon/coskmusicbot/README.md

 - Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
 To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")
 - This script was only tested on WINDOWS, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.

+## Beta disclaimer
+As the name indicates, it's in beta.
+It will not work as expected, at least not 100% of the time, have that in mind.
+Current beta feature: *Streaming audio instead of downloading it*.
+Why is in beta: *Very important errors that are yet to fix, like the bot skipping/disconnecting without reason, and minor ones like it can't access age restricted videos.*
+Possible causes: *I have no idea, my guess is the thread execution causing some trouble.*
+Possible solutions: *Use other library, i tried yt_dlp but i couldn't make it run faster with threads, so it was painfully slow.
+I'll keep searching for a way to get the audio stream url.
+For the age restriction, maybe it can be bypassed with some options youtube-dl has.*

 ## Limitations
 - Only supports YouTube.